tdicola/pi-catlaser/README.md

 ## Hardware

 *	Raspberry Pi connected to a [PCA9685-based servo controller](http://www.adafruit.com/products/815).
-See also [this tutorial on using a servo controller with a Raspberry Pi](http://learn.adafruit.com/adafruit-16-channel-servo-driver-with-raspberry-pi/hooking-it-up).
+See [this tutorial on using a servo controller with a Raspberry Pi](http://learn.adafruit.com/adafruit-16-channel-servo-driver-with-raspberry-pi/hooking-it-up).

 *	Two [servos](http://www.adafruit.com/products/169) glued to each other at a right angle.
 One servo controls rotation left/right and the other controls rotation up/down.
 See the image below: